 The most relevant property of the gauge potential $A$, is that the associated gauge curvature $R=\mathrm{d}_{A}A:=\mathrm{d}A+A\wedge A$ also splits into an $\mathfrak{so}(3,1)$-valued $2$-form $F=\mathrm{d}_{\omega}\omega-\frac{1}{l^{2}}e\wedge e$ and the $\mathbb{R}^{3,1}$-valued $2$-form $\mathrm{d}_{\omega}e$, where symbolically $\mathrm{d}_{\omega}:=\mathrm{d}+\omega\wedge$ stands for the $\mathrm{SO}(3,1)$-gauge covariant exterior derivative, such that

 In this way, the general MacDowell-Mansouri action with local gauge group $\mathrm{SO}(4,1)$, is given by

-where the Hodge dual operator $\star$ and the trace are both to be taken with respect to the internal vector space $\mathfrak{so}(4,1)$.\footnote{This Hodge dual operator $\star$ must not be confused with $\ast$, appearing in section~\ref{Mf}, which stands for the Hodge dual operator defined over $M$.} The MacDowell-Mansouri model for gravity is obtained by considering the projection of the curvature $R$ into the subalgebra $\mathfrak{so}(3,1)$, resulting in the action
+where the Hodge dual operator $\star$ and the trace are both to be taken with respect to the internal vector space $\mathfrak{so}(4,1)$.\footnote{This Hodge dual operator $\star$ must not be confused with $\ast$, appearing in section~\ref{Mf}, which stands for the Hodge dual operator defined over $M$.} The MacDowell-Mansouri model of gravity is obtained by considering the projection of the curvature $R$ into the subalgebra $\mathfrak{so}(3,1)$, explicitly given by the action

 where, abusing notation, the Hodge dual and the trace are to be understood as acting within $\mathfrak{so}(3,1)$.
 It is relevant to notice that, by taking the projection of $R$, we have broken the $\mathrm{SO}(4,1)$ symmetry down to $\mathrm{SO}(3,1)$.
-The variation of the action (\ref{mmac}) with respect to the fields $\omega$ and $e$, results in the equations of motion
+The variation of the action (\ref{mmac}) with respect to the fields $\omega$ and $e$ results in the field equations

 respectively.
 The first equation, using the definition of $F$, implies that $\mathrm{d}_{\omega}(e\wedge e)=0$, which is the torsion-free condition.
 The second expression in (\ref{fieldeq}) written in terms of the $\mathrm{SO}(3,1)$-curvature $\hat{R}:=\mathrm{d}_{\omega}\omega$, and fixing the constant $l$ in terms of the cosmological constant as $l^{2}=3/\Lambda$, yields the equation